carpentries/instructor-training/episodes/04-performance.md

 > ## Feedback on Yourself
 >
-> Split into groups of three,
+> 1. Split into groups of three
-> and then have each person introduce themselves and
+> 2. Have each person introduce themselves
-> then teach a 90-second lesson on
+>     and then teach a 90-second lesson on
 >     the most interesting aspect of their own research or work
 >     to another person in the group
 >     while the third person records it (video and audio)
 >     using a cell phone or some other handheld device.
-> After the first person finishes,
+> 3. After the first person finishes,
 >     rotate roles
 >     (she becomes the videographer,
 >     her audience becomes the instructor,
 >     the person who was recording becomes the audience)
 >     and then rotate roles again.
-> After everyone in the group of three has finished teaching,
+> 4. After everyone in the group of three has finished teaching,
 >     watch the videos as a group.
-After watching all the videos,
+>     Everyone gives feedback on all three videos,
-> give feedback on each person's strengths and weaknesses.
+>     i.e., people give feedback on themselves as well as on others.
-> Returning to the large group, share your strengths and weaknesses with others.
+>     Try to organize feedback along two axes:
+>     positive vs. negative
+>     and content (what was said) vs. presentation (how it was said).
+> 5. After everyone has given feedback on all of the videos,
+>     return to the main group and put everyone's feedback about you into the Etherpad.
 {: .challenge}

 ## On Stage